UCL/research-computing-with-cpp/02templates/index.md

 ### Why Teach Templates?

+* Standard Template Library uses them
 * More common in research code, than business code
 * In research, more likely to 'code for the unknown'
-* Standard Template Library uses them
 * Boost, Qt, EIGEN uses them
-* Benchmark of "intermediate" programmer?